romaintilhac/romaintilhac.github.io/fieldguide_20240827.md

 #### Stop 3.2.
 Type-2 pyroxenite

 Walking W from **Stop 3.1**, we encounter (among other pyroxenite layers) an example (not pictured here) of massive websterite (type-2 pyroxenites of Tilhac 2017).
-Most occurrences of this type are found in the central part of the pyroxenite-rich domain where massive outcrops reaching several m in thickness can be observed (_e.g._, **Fig_massive-pyroxenite**).
+Most occurrences of this type are found in the central part of the pyroxenite-rich domain where massive outcrops reaching several m in thickness can be observed (_e.g._ **Fig_massive-pyroxenite**).

 <img src="fieldguide_figures/massive-pyroxenite.jpg"
 style="max-width: 100%; max-height: 500px; height: auto;"/>